pivotal/docs-tap/vscode-extension/getting-started.hbs.md

 - know the name of your application.
 For example, `my app`.
 - have a description of your application ready.

-To create a `workload.yaml` file by using the Code Snippets:
+To create a `catalog-info.yaml` file by using the Code Snippets:

 1. (Optional) Create a directory named `catalog` in the root directory of your project.
 For example, `my project/catalog`
-1. Create a file named `catalog-info` with the extension `.yaml` in the new config directory.
+1. Create a file named `catalog-info.yaml` in the new config directory.
 For example, `my project/catalog/catalog-info.yaml`
 1. Open the new `catalog-info.yaml` file in VS Code, enter `tanzu catalog-info` in the file to trigger the Code Snippets, and then either press Enter or left-click the `tanzu catalog-info` text in the